 - Case Studies

-In the 1950s, Parker-Smith Company developed a special expertise in construction insurance.
-Parker and Smith were involved with many of the region’s prominent construction projects, such as the Seattle Post Intelligencer Building, the Logan Building, Children’s Orthopedic Hospital, and Northgate Shopping Center.
+In the 1950s, their company Parker & Smith developed a special expertise in construction insurance.
+Parker & Smith were involved in many of the region’s prominent construction projects, such as the Seattle Post Intelligencer Building, the Logan Building, Children’s Orthopedic Hospital, and Northgate Shopping Center.

-Edward O. Feek joined the company in 1955.
-Feek brought a particular expertise in construction and surety.
-In 1957, Parker-Smith incorporated as Parker, Smith & Feek, Inc.
+Edward O. Feek joined the company in 1955, bringing a particular expertise in construction and surety.
+In 1957, Parker & Smith incorporated as Parker, Smith & Feek, Inc.

 When the World’s Fair visited Seattle in 1962, Parker, Smith & Feek arranged the insurance coverage for the main attraction – the Space Needle.
-Other Parker, Smith & Feek projects of that decade included the Monorail, the Norton Building and, in 1968, the Pacific Northwest’s largest skyscraper, Seattle First National Bank building.
+Other Parker, Smith & Feek projects of that decade included the Monorail, the Norton Building and, in 1968, the Pacific Northwest’s largest skyscraper at the time, Seattle First National Bank building.

 As the firm developed, a new team of professionals joined the firm’s leadership roles.
-Keith Douglas, formerly a Vice President at a regional competitor, Labow Haynes, became the next Parker, Smith & Feek president.
+Keith Douglas, formerly a Vice President at a regional competitor, became the next Parker, Smith & Feek President.
 Shortly thereafter, Vic Parker, Charles Parker’s son, joined the firm in 1971.